Istanbul Food Tour – Best Local Food & Restaurants

 6. Baklava — The Sweet Architecture of the Ottoman Kitchen

-Istanbul’s baklava is not the sticky, syrup-soaked squares familiar from international Turkish restaurants.
-Authentic Istanbul baklava, made in the tradition of the great pastry makers of Gaziantep and Şanlıurfa, is a
+Istanbul’s baklava is not the sticky, syrup-logged squares you’ve had at international Turkish restaurants.
+Authentic baklava, made in the tradition of the great pastry makers of Gaziantep and Şanlıurfa, is a

 Book a Food Tour in Istanbul